turboa/cartpole-baseline-simple-solution/README.md

-# cartpole-baseline
+# CartPole simple solution

-Like many I thought to stufy DQN etc.
+Like many I thought to study DQN etc.

 It turned out CartPole is too simple a problem since a working HI (Humean Intelligence) formula is quite easy.